Part of Library Postcards: Civic Pride in a Lost America.

 A Lincoln Highway Carnegie building, built from a 1903 grant, and still in use.

 (L) A.M.
 Simon card, printed in Germany.
+Did you notice the fountain?
+It's also present on a pre-1907 card.

 (R) Most likely this is an L.L.
 Cook photo card.
 Most of these have a certain look, especially in the captioning.